What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 The advantages of cryptocurrencies over more traditional fiat currencies:

-Instant settlement Unlike traditional money transfer services, cryptocurrencies work more like digital cash, and the final settlement happens within minutes (the exact times are subject to the mining process described below), which is a massive financial innovation.
+Instant settlement Unlike traditional money transfer services, cryptocurrencies work more like digital cash, and the final settlement happens within minutes or even seconds (the exact times are subject to the validation process described below), which is a massive financial innovation.
 Rather than complex and proprietary infrastructure to complete transactions, all people need to send and receive cryptocurrencies is a smart device and an internet connection.

 Ownership Permissionless cryptocurrencies are not owned or controlled by any corporation or government, although cryptocurrency use is regulated in certain countries.